-You may have found out that your child no longer qualifies for an IEP or even a 504 plan, although this depends upon the symptoms your child displays, because sensory processing disorder can cause learning disabilities.
-Although not all children will have learning disabilities with SPD, they may be labeled as having behavior problems by the school, when actually it is the body's inability to regulate itself (due to sensory processing disorder) resulting with behavioral issues.
+You may have found out that your child no longer qualifies for an IEP or even a 504 plan, although this depends upon the symptoms your child displays because sensory processing disorder can cause learning disabilities.
+Although not all children will have learning disabilities with SPD, they may be labeled as having behavior problems by the school, when actually it is the body's inability to regulate itself (due to sensory processing disorder) resulting in behavioral issues.

 There is no diagnosis code for sensory processing disorder, and herein lies the problem.

 Another dilemma is co-morbidity of conditions—when there are two or more medical conditions that exist—and this is not uncommon.
 For example, your child may have been diagnosed with autism and sensory processing issues or ADHD with sensory processing issues.
-What you've found is that the primary condition is covered by insurance, and although some of the therapies will assist with sensory processing disorder, sensory processing disorder has been determined to be only a symptom of your child's diagnosis.
+What you've found is that the primary condition is covered by insurance, and although some of the therapies will assist with a sensory processing disorder, sensory processing disorder has been determined to be only a symptom of your child's diagnosis.

 There are two bibles of diagnosis code books.
 One is the ICD-10, the International Classification of Diseases.
 This book is recognized by the world (not just the United States).
 It is updated yearly through the World Health Organization (WHO), and every year there are additions and/or deletions.

-Both the ICD and DSM mention sensory processing ISSUES.
+Both the ICD and DSM mention sensory processing "issues."
 But neither book recognizes it as a stand-alone, medical condition:

 The DSM-5 lists sensory processing issues as a symptom of a number of mental health conditions.

-The ICD book lists "sensory integration disorder" under F88; however, this code is classified as an "other condition".
+The ICD book lists "sensory integration disorder" under F88; however, this code is classified as an "other condition."
 The lists of "other" conditions are long, and most conditions have more appropriate and accurate codes in order to better describe a medical condition.
 Let me explain why being listed as an "other" is less than ideal.